Software Application Release Best Practices

-Software as a Service platforms are constantly evolving to continue to provide customers with new features and improvements to highly used existing features.
-These changes may be obvious to an end user or may be more subtle changes of the HTML to make the platform work more efficiently.
+Software as a Service applications are constantly evolving to continue to provide customers with new features and improvements to highly used existing features.
+These changes may be obvious to an end user or may be more subtle changes of the HTML to make the application work more efficiently.

-These changes are generally handled by the platform developer themselves, without action needed from the customer.
-However, when multiple software platforms are connected at the customer level, the customer may need to perform regular software maintenance that coincides with releases.
-A common example of this is a database platform that pushes and pulls data from multiple user-facing platforms.
+These changes are generally handled by the application developer themselves, without action needed from the customer.
+However, when multiple software applications are connected at the customer level, the customer may need to perform regular software maintenance that coincides with releases.
+A common example of this is a database application that pushes and pulls data from multiple user-facing applications.

-Most platforms make updates via scheduled releases throughout the year and, on average, provide these updates to their customers a month in advance of the production release to ensure time for proper testing.
-These releases may be categorized differently depending on the platform vendor, but they usually are one of the following:
+Most applications make updates via scheduled releases throughout the year and, on average, provide these updates to their customers a month in advance of the production release to ensure time for proper testing.
+These releases may be categorized differently depending on the application vendor, but they usually are one of the following:

 - Major Releases (generally 2-3 times/year)